zackmdavis/Less_Wrong_Drafts/on_the_public_anti_epistemology_of_dath_ilan.md

 There are more false maps than true maps.
 An agent trying to alter other agents' beliefs in the service of its goals will tend to promote falsehoods, not because it terminally values other agents being deceived, but because there's no particular reason for the beliefs that make the other agents behave in a way that best suits the first agent's goals to be true.
 Generic consequentialists are liars.

 This generic pressure towards false representations seems to go a long way towards explaining how dath ilan can be such an egregious dystopia of universal deception, without needing to postulate [unrealistically malign motives](https://www.readthesequences.com/Are-Your-Enemies-Innately-Evil).
-(As I will discuss, there's also textual evidence that the eliezera[^eliezera] are high in a "sneakiness"/"enjoyment of social deception" trait relative to real-world populations, but this supporting detail isn't pivotal to my thesis.)
+(Although, as I will discuss, there's also textual evidence that the eliezera[^eliezera] are high in a "sneakiness"/"enjoyment of social deception" trait relative to real-world populations.)

 [^eliezera]: The convention in discussions of the dath ilan mythos seems to be that the "dath ilani" are a nationality, but the "eliezera" are the race that dath ilani people belong to.
-I will generally use _dath ilani_ to describe people from dath ilan, but use _eliezera_ when discussing distinctive racial characteristics (which would presumably be stable across alternative histories of dath ilan) that distinguish the eliezera from real-world populations.
+I will generally use _dath ilani_ to describe people from dath ilan, but use _eliezera_ when discussing distinctive predispositions (traits which would presumably be stable across alternative histories of dath ilan) that distinguish the eliezera from real-world populations.

 It's not necessarily that the dath ilani want to live in a fake world, as a terminal value.
 They just don't particularly care about non-Keepers having false beliefs.
 (They might care about [not technically lying](https://www.lesswrong.com/posts/PrXR66hQcaJXsgWsa/not-technically-lying), but that [turns out to be a weak constraint](https://www.lesswrong.com/posts/MN4NRkMw7ggt9587K/firming-up-not-lying-around-its-edge-cases-is-less-broadly).)
 If a policy adequately achieves its purpose by means of deception or secrecy, Civilization isn't going to reject it on that basis and keep searching for a solution that involves telling the truth.

+Are people sad about some fact about the world that isn't easily fixed?
+Just censor it!

+[TODO: rewrite tie-off end of intro ...]

 If you're in the business of coming up with clever plans to solve problems, and you don't care about [affirmatively telling the whole truth](http://benjaminrosshoffman.com/honesty-and-perjury/#Intent_to_inform), you mostly end up supplying false maps in order to control people's behavior by means of controling their information, because if you told them the whole truth, they wouldn't behave the way you want them to.